 - Seal material: Seal material should be selected based on the chemical properties and temperature of the media.
-NBR, EPDM, FKM (Viton) and PTFE (Teflon) are common options.
-Refer Select the right seal material for your solenoid valve for quick reference on chemical resistance of seal materials.
+NBR, EPDM, FKM (Viton), and PTFE (Teflon) are common options.
+Refer to select the right seal material for your solenoid valve for quick reference on chemical resistance of seal materials.

-- Pressure: The valve must be able to withstand the maximum pressure required for your application.
-It is equally important to note the minimum pressure as high-pressure differential can cause the valve to fail.
+- Pressure: The valve must be able to withstand the maximum pressure required for the application.
+It is equally important to note the minimum pressure as a high-pressure differential can cause the valve to fail.

-- Temperature: Ensure that the valve materials can withstand the minimum and maximum temperature requirement of your application.
+- Temperature: Ensure that the valve materials can withstand the minimum and maximum temperature requirements of the application.
 Temperature consideration is also essential to determine valve capacity as it affects the viscosity and flow of the fluid.

-- Response time: The response time of a valve is the time needed for a valve to go from the open to closed position or vice versa.
-Small direct acting solenoid valves react much quicker than semi-direct or indirect acting valves.
+- Response time: The response time of a valve is the time needed for a valve to go from the open to the closed position or vice versa.
+Small direct-acting solenoid valves react much quicker than semi-direct or indirect-acting valves.

 - Approvals: Ensure that the valve is appropriately certified depending upon the application.

 - Degree of protection: Ensure the valve has the appropriate IP rating for protection from dust, liquid, moisture and contact.